thanks4opensource/regbits/README.md

 <a name="microcontroller_registers"></a>
 These peripherals typically contain multiple *registers*: Sets of memory locations (usually contiguous) which when written to and read from control the peripheral and access its data.
 Additionally, the MCU itself -- clock speed, interrupts, I/O configuration -- is configured via similar sets of registers.

-Single and sets of multiple (usually contiguous) bits within each register typically control or access specific capabilities of the peripheral or MCU.
+Single and spans of multiple (usually contiguous) bits within each register typically control or access specific capabilities of the peripheral or MCU.
 A register for a serial communications peripheral might be structured:

           31  30  29  28  27  26  25  24  23  22  21  20  19  18  17  16  15  14  13  12  11  10  9   8   7   6   5   4   3   2   1   0
         |   |   |   |   |   |   |   | P |   |   |       PORT        |   | TR| RR|  CLK  |   |   | TI| RI|   |   |   |   SPEED   | M | E |